 In addition to enjoying the play areas, food, and freebies – the kids enjoyed watching the game.
 No, they didn't sit still in their seats the full time, but they sure loved cheering and dancing during the home runs, following along with the mid-inning entertainment, and the fun stuff on the scoreboard.
 There was even a screen with a running twitter feed and they LOVED seeing our tweet posted for the whole stadium to see!

 Watching a baseball game with 4 young children is vastly different than when I attended my last ball game (without children).
-Taking periodic breaks to The Sandlot was a great way to break up the visit and allow the kids to get some wiggles out, while we were still able to watch the game from another vantage point.Do yourself a favor, add a @dbacks game to your family's summer bucket list!
+My husband normally places a couple of bets using an Indiana Sports Betting website but he didn't have time to do this on our most recent visit.
+If you're thinking of attending a baseball game, I would really recommend placing a few sports bets though!
+While the game was on, periodic breaks to The Sandlot was a great way to break up the visit and allow the kids to get some wiggles out, while we were still able to watch the game from another vantage point.Do yourself a favor, add a @dbacks game to your family's summer bucket list!
 Click To Tweet

 The excitement of the game left a long-lasting impression with my children.
 When they awoke the next day, they all excitedly wore their new hats to school.
 They have begged to return and there are some great events coming up and lots of incentives to return – so we've already decided to plan on attending a couple other games this season!